 Ecological Fallacies: Using Aggregate Inferences for Individual Choice

 This page has an illustrative calculator examining highly significant statistical results deriving from planned studies.
 Such studies have sample sizes computed to detect clinically meaningful non-trivial differences between groups with adequate power.
 The default graphic and calculator provide the separation between the distributions in simulations, both in the aggregate and in the individual, when you see 5 zeroes in the p-value – a one in a million chance that the null hypothesis of no difference between groups is supported as opposed to the alternate.
 Further, we note that the aggregate differences between groups corresponding to these p-values would be deemed clinically significant.
 The histograms in our graphic, however, indicate considerable overlap in individual measures.
 We computed a flipped proportion of individuals in the group which is inferior in the aggregate, yet having better outcome than individuals in the better group in the aggregate, at 30% – not inconsiderable and likely much larger than most people would infer from the p-value or the clinically meaningful aggregate difference.
-A discussion of this ecological fallacy in aggregate statistical inferences is at this page, where we note that even with a complex baseline profile including therapy one often obtains a concordant proportion of about 70%, implying discordance of about 30%.
+A discussion of this ecological fallacy in aggregate statistical inferences is at this page, where we note that even with a complex baseline profile including therapy one often obtains a concordant proportion of about 70%, implying discordance of about 30% (details are at this hyperlinked article – Srinivasan, S. 2018.
+“Inverted Simulations Demonstrating Strong Ecological Fallacies in Cohort Studies.”
+Journal of Mathematics and System Science 8 (5): 119-39).
 Our discordant or flipped proportion is inspired by the Concordance Index (C-Index) attributed to Professor Harrell at Vanderbilt.
 A calculator providing post-hoc assessments of reported study results including an assessment of this flipped proportions is at this page.

 Despite ecological fallacies results in the aggregate continue to be relevant.
 This can be a first step towards personalized approaches followed by the use of additional individual information provided freely by the individual, to gauge if one might be in the 30% or so who buck the aggregate trend.
 Such information, with additional supporting data, may help achieve a personalized solution instead of a push for all towards the option supported in the aggregate.
 Certain fields of endeavor may be inherently ecological in nature such as the study of infectious diseases, climate change and mass species extinction.
 Even here ecological perspectives have driven unnecessary and inhumane reactions such as those to the AIDs epidemic, and earlier, the separation of those afflicted with Leprosy to Leper colonies.
 Actions here, even when justified, often set precedents for action in other contexts where they are not relevant.
 Even in these ecological settings it is helpful to bring in individualized measures– a recent report by a scientist on NPR about the 70% decline in the insect population in Europe, used as a measure, the frequency of having bugs squashed on one’s car windscreen.
 Given ecological fallacies, the use of inferences based on aggregate stochastic data, should be nuanced generating few rules which are applicable universally – like legal systems seeking to protect individual rights in free societies (there may still be a few!) while providing some support for some norms which have wide consensual backing.